-- o Development and implementation of preventive and corrective action maintenance programs, including reliability centered maintenance for utility transmission and distribution systems, predictive maintenance, and diagnostic testing and analysis - o Engineering, design and construction of electric, gas and communications transmission and distribution infrastructure - Maintenance and construction program management for electric, gas and communications infrastructure owners - Turnkey project management for high voltage electric transmission design and construction projects - Splicing, installation, repair and other craft services for copper, fiber and cable communications systems - o System planning, remote operations and control and emergency response services for electric, gas and communications infrastructure owners. - o Meter installation and reading
+- ..
+Engineering, design and construction of electric, gas and communications transmission and distribution infrastructure - ..
+Maintenance and construction program management for electric, gas and communications infrastructure owners - ..
+Turnkey project management for high voltage electric transmission design and construction projects - ..
+Splicing, installation, repair and other craft services for copper, fiber and cable communications systems - ..
+System planning, remote operations and control and emergency response services for electric, gas and communications infrastructure owners. - ..
+Meter installation and reading

-EIS and its subsidiaries operate in 46 states, and have more than 8000 employees.
+ISI and its subsidiaries operate throughout the United States, and have more than 6,000 employees.

-As explained in the original Application/Declaration in this proceeding, EIS' customer base consists primarily of utilities and other companies that own and operate large, asset intensive, distribution networks.
+As explained in the original Application/Declaration in this proceeding, ISI's customer base consists primarily of utilities and other companies that own and operate large, asset intensive, distribution networks.
 Increasingly, these companies are outsourcing to third party providers many of the design, construction, maintenance and operations functions associated with their assets.
-The growth of EIS and of other similar companies has tracked the trend toward greater outsourcing of these functions.
-EIS estimates that during 1999 more than \$24 billion of infrastructure construction and maintenance work was outsourced to utility contractors like EIS.
-This represented an increase of approximately 14% over 1998 levels.
-EIS' management expects that this trend will continue.
+The growth of ISI and of other similar companies has tracked the trend toward greater outsourcing of these functions.
+ISI estimates that the overall growth of the industry will be negative in 2002 primarily due to telecom downturn, but it expects the non-telecom portion of the business to grow 15% annually in the near term.

 The infrastructure services industry is highly competitive and is served by numerous small, owner-operated private companies, public companies and several large regional companies.
 Relatively few barriers prevent entry into this industry.
-As a result, any organization that has adequate financial resources and access to technical expertise may become one of EIS' competitors.
+As a result, any organization that has adequate financial resources and access to technical expertise may become one of ISI's competitors.
 Competition in the industry depends on a number of factors, including price.
-EIS believes that many of its competitors may have lower overhead cost structures and may, therefore, be able to provide their services at lower rates than EIS can.
-In addition, certain competitors of EIS may have greater financial, technical and marketing resources than EIS.
+ISI believes that many of its competitors may have lower overhead cost structures and may, therefore, be able to provide their services at lower rates than ISI can.
+In addition, certain competitors of ISI may have greater financial, technical and marketing resources than ISI.

-Additionally, EIS may encounter intense competition from other industry "consolidators" that have a business objective similar to that of EIS.
+Additionally, ISI may encounter intense competition from other industry "consolidators" that have a business objective similar to that of ISI.
 Certain of these entities are well established and have extensive experience in identifying acquisition opportunities and effecting business combinations directly or through affiliates.
 Competition among consolidators to buy a limited number or an identifiable set of businesses could lead to higher prices being paid for acquired companies.

-EIS also faces competition from the in-house service organizations of its existing or prospective customers.
-Electric and gas utility and telecommunications and cable television service providers typically employ personnel who perform some of the same types of services that EIS offers.
+ISI also faces competition from the in-house service organizations of its existing or prospective customers.
+Electric and gas utility and telecommunications and cable television service providers typically employ personnel who perform some of the same types of services that ISI offers.

-EIS does not have a captive customer base and is not dependent on any single customer or contract to assure profitability.
-No single customer of the company represented 10% or more of its consolidated revenues in 2000.
-EIS estimates that, in 2001 and later years, it will derive about 10% of its revenues under contracts with the Utility Subsidiaries.
-That percentage is not expected to grow and may, in fact, decline, as EIS grows through acquisitions.
+ISI does not have a captive customer base and is not dependent on any single customer or contract to assure profitability.
+No single customer of ISI represented more than 5% of its consolidated revenues in 2002 year to date, or more than 6% in 2001.
+ISI and its subsidiaries derived about 6.6% of their revenues under contracts with the Utility Subsidiaries in 2002 year to date, and 8.4% in 2001.
+ISI estimates that, in 2003 and later years, it will derive about 10% of its revenues under contracts with the Utility Subsidiaries.
+That percentage is not expected to grow.